Alan Hughes, Independent Non-Executive Chairman

 Alan has spent his career in banking, with 35 years of it at HSBC.
 He was a member of HSBC EU executive committee until 2004.
 He held responsibility for all products, service, pricing and marketing.
 He was Chief Executive of First Direct Bank, ran significant subsidiaries of HSBC and was a main board director of its commercial asset finance group.
 He was responsible for commercial invoice finance throughout HSBC Group.

-Alan serves as: Chairman of RateSetter, the leading peer to peer lending platform; as deputy chairman of Hampden & Co plc, a new Scottish private bank and as non–executive director of New Day group of companies.
+Alan serves as: Director of Hitachi Capital (UK) plc and subsidiary, Deputy chairman of Hampden & Co plc, a new Scottish private bank and as non–executive director of New Day group of companies.
 He serves as Pro-Chancellor of Loughborough University and is deputy chairman of its Council.

 Alan is a fellow of the Chartered Institute of Bankers, a prizewinner in the Institute’s professional qualifications and has taught banking.
 He holds an MBA from Henley Management College.
 He was a visiting lecturer at Warwick University and Oxford University’s Saïd Business School.

 Dave Prentis, President and Non-Executive Director

 Appointed to the Board in 2000.
 Dave is a member of the Remuneration Committee and Nomination Committee.

 Dave has 30 years experience working with trade unions.
 Dave has been general secretary of UNISON since January 2001.
 During this time, he has successfully grown trade union membership and influence.
 His career has steered him through a wide range of economic challenges including preventing sell-offs and privatisation and defending public sector pensions.

 He is a member of the TUC General Council and its executive committee.
 He is President of Public Services International – the umbrella body for public sector trade unions across the world.
 Dave is a Non-Executive Director of the Bank of England.